Frequently Asked Questions

 How much does it cost?

-The initial consulation is always free of charge to explain the benefits and outline a treatment plan.
-Treatment sessions are a flat rate of $150 per hour.
+Treatment sessions are generally a flat rate of $150 per hour.
 Initial sessions generally range from 30-90 minutes with follow-up sessions averaging 15-60 minutes.
-You will only be charged for actual time in treatment in increments of 5 minutes.
+You will only be charged for actual time spent in treatment.

 Does insurance cover it?